 Webb (2013) expands on these limitations.
-He shows that there actually only 2^{G-1} possible t-statistics in absolute value.
+It shows that there are actually only 2^{G-1} possible t-statistics in absolute value.
 Thus with G = 5 there are at most $2^4 = 16$ possible values of $w_1^, ..., w_B^$.
 So if the main test statistic is more extreme than any of these 16 values, for example, then all we know is that the p-value is smaller than 1/16 = 0.0625.
 Full enumeration makes this discreteness clear.
 Bootstrapping without consideration of this issue can lead to inadvertently picking just one point from the interval of equally plausible p-values.
-As G gets to be as large as 11 this concern is less of an issue since $2^{10} = 1024$.
+As G gets to be as large as 11, this concern is less of an issue since $2^{10} = 1024$.

-Webb (2013) proposes greatly reducing the discreteness of p-values with very low G by instead using a six-point distribution for the weights d_g in step 1b.
-In this proposed distribution the weights d_g have a 1/6 chance of each value in $\{-\sqrt{1.5}, -\sqrt{1}, -\sqrt{.5}, \sqrt{.5}, \sqrt{1}, \sqrt{1.5}\}$.
-In his simulations this method outperforms the two-point wild bootstrap for G < 10 and is definitely the method to use if G < 10.
+Webb (2013) proposes greatly reducing the discreteness of p-values with very low G by instead using a six-point distribution for the weights d_g in Step 1b.
+In this proposed distribution, the weights d_g have a 1/6 chance of taking each value in $\{-\sqrt{1.5}, -\sqrt{1}, -\sqrt{.5}, \sqrt{.5}, \sqrt{1}, \sqrt{1.5}\}$.
+In Webb's simulations, this method outperforms the two-point wild bootstrap for G < 10 and is the preferred method to use if G < 10.

-MacKinnon and Webb (2013) address the issue of unbalanced clusters and find that, even with G = 50, tests based on the standard CRVE with T(G-1) critical values can over-reject considerably if the clusters are unbalanced.
+MacKinnon and Webb (2013) addresses the issue of unbalanced clusters and finds that, even with G = 50, tests based on the standard CRVE with T(G - 1) critical values can overreject considerably if the clusters are unbalanced.
 By contrast, the two-point wild bootstrap with Rademacher weights is generally reliable.

-VIC.3.
-Bootstrap with Caution
+3. Bootstrap with caution

-Regardless of the bootstrap method used, pairs cluster with or without asymptotic refinement or wild cluster bootstrap, when bootstrapping with few clusters, an important step in the process is to examine the distribution of bootstrapped values.
-This is something that should be done whether you are bootstrapping β to obtain a standard error, or bootstrapping tstatistics with refinement to obtain a more accurate p-value.
+Regardless of the bootstrap method used, pairs cluster with or without asymptotic refinement or wild cluster bootstrap, an important step when bootstrapping with few clusters is to examine the distribution of bootstrapped values.
+This is something that should be done whether you are bootstrapping β to obtain a standard error, or bootstrapping t-statistics with refinement to obtain a more accurate p-value.
 This examination can take the form of looking at four things: (1) basic summary statistics like mean and variance; (2) the sample size to confirm that it is the same as the number of bootstrap replications (no missing values); (3) the largest and smallest handful of values of the distribution; and (4) a histogram of the bootstrapped values.